ulfschneider/ulfschneider.github.io/_pages/index.md

 my name is Ulf Schneider and I live in Paderborn, Germany.

-I am an Agile coach and a software developer.
+I am an agile coach and a software developer.
 Together with my colleagues at [Wincor Nixdorf](http://www.wincor-nixdorf.com) I am working towards the transition of our software business unit to deliver a continuous stream of done software in each iteration, always doing the most valuable parts first.

-Here you can find some of my [writing]({{site.url}}/know-how) about Agile software development.
+Here you can find some of my [writing]({{site.url}}/know-how) about agile software development.

-Over the course of 20 years in the software industry I was more than 10 years with [IBM Global Services](http://www.ibm.com) as a developer and software architect and more than 7 years self employed as an Agile coach and trainer - mainly leveraging the [Scrum](http://www.scrumguides.org) framework.
+Over the course of 20 years in the software industry I was more than 10 years with [IBM Global Services](http://www.ibm.com) as a developer and software architect and more than 7 years self employed as an agile coach and trainer - mainly leveraging the [Scrum](http://www.scrumguides.org) framework.

 In 1996 I graduated from the University of Paderborn (Dipl.-Wirt.
 Inform.) and since then gathered the following certificates: